Women’s 100m Olympic Swimming: Comparing Strokes and Eras

 We provide an editable Microsoft Word handout along with its solutions.

-The handouts should only require a calculator and can be modified to fit the instructors needs.
+• This Low tech class handout is based on provided summary statistics and graphics and should only require a calculator and the means to look up a t-score and can be modified to fit the instructors needs.